Azza El-Hassan: Early life and education

 El-Hassan was born April 21, 1971, in Amman, Jordon where her parents, originally from Palestine, lived in exile.
 In September of that year, her family moved to Beirut, Lebanon, due to the aftermath of Black September.
 Living in Beirut was a difficult time for the family because Lebanon was also suffering from a civil war.
 She attended school in Beirut when the situation allowed it.
-She also volunteered in hospitals and did a lot of work when the days there were very tough.
-At the age of eleven, her family moved back to Amman because of the war conditions in Beirut.
+She also volunteered in hospitals at the age of eleven during the 1982 invasion of Beirut by Israel.
+Soon after, her family moved back to Amman because of the war conditions in Beirut.
 The tragedy and war going on around her left a massive mark in her mind, and would later have an impact on her work.

-After high school, El-Hassan made the decision to study filmmaking and sociology between the years 1989 and 1993, a decision her parents were strongly against.
+After high school, El-Hassan made the decision to study filmmaking and sociology between the years 1989 and 1993 at Glasgow University in Scotland, a decision her parents were strongly against.
 She then went on to graduate from London University Goldsmith College in 1996 with an M.A in film and television documentary.

 Career

 After her graduation, El-Hassan moved to Ramallah, Palestine and started her career in documentary film making.
 As a child of Palestinian parents, she needed find that part of herself due to the fact she lived in exile most of her life.
 Most of her work has focused on Palestinians who were born either in exile or in Palestine.

 She would turn on her camera and film people that were shot, film them being taken to the hospital, and film their families as they buried them.
 At the start of her career, she would document the space she lived in and the emotion of each disaster she filmed.
 She started to notice that her documentaries resemble that of journalists and she wanted to change that because journalists only show the tragedy of the situation and never what people are making of the situation.

+In 2019, she founded The Void Project, "that aims to restore archival films, curate exhibitions and produce narratives that centers around archive and the effect of their abduction on narratives."